 Marissa Burnsed-Torres, M.S.

 Originally from Southern California, Marissa joined the BSSC in April of 2015 as a research assistant.
 Marissa received her B.S. in Kinesiology in 2012 and her M.S. in Exercise Physiology in 2014 from San Diego State University.
 Through out her time at SDSU, her research experience was focused around sports nutrition and exercise performance.
 Her thesis project focused on intermittent carbohydrate consumption on basketball shooting performance and she has a publication within the field of exercise physiology.
-In her spare time she enjoys working out, running along the river path, enjoying the outdoors, country music and exploring the craft beer scene of Oregon.
+In her spare time she enjoys exploring Oregon and spending time with her husband and their golden retriever.